mendrugory/blog/content/cv.md

 _Control & Communications Engineer_ • Oct, 2009 — Jun, 2011

-I worked in a cross-functional team to develop industrial HVAC solutions, mainly for airports, where my responsibility was Software and Hardware related.
+Being part of a cross-functional team to develop industrial HVAC solutions, mainly for airports, where my responsibility was Software and Hardware related.
 Start-ups, on-site updates and trainings were also my tasks.

 **Main Project**: